jeffreykegler/hoonlint/misc/whitespace.md

 * **Free-form**:  Within SELGAP hoons, horizontal alignment in standard code can be free-form.

+## Joined and split

+For many Hoon expressions,
+the pattern of the standard whitespace conventions depends on whether a specific gap in that Hoon expression is horizontal or vertical.
+If the pattern-decisive gap is horizontal, the conventions follow a "joined" pattern.
+If the pattern-decisive gap is vertical, the conventions follow a "split" pattern.
+The specific conventions will be described below, for each syntax.

 ## Pseudo-joins

-In many cases, these conventions distinguish between "joined" and "split" syntax, so that whether the gap between two texts is vertical or horizontal affects other conventions.
-In the cases,
+In some cases,
+it is sometimes convenient to have a vertical pattern-decisive gap, but to otherwise follow the "joined" syntax pattern.
+For example, the programmer may find "joined" syntax appropriate, but want to insert a comment in the pattern-decisive gap.
+In these situations,
-it is sometimes convenient to have a gap which contains one or more comments but which, for the purposes of these conventions, behaves like a horizontal gap.
+it is useful to have a form of the vertical gap which, for pattern-decisive purposes, is treated as if it were a horizontal gap.
 Such a gap is called a **pseudo-join**.

 Let `J` be a **join column**.
-A text is **pseudo-joined** at `J` if and every line of it, except the last line, has a comment at `J`.
+A text is **pseudo-joined** at `J` if and only if every line of it, except the last line, has a comment aligned at `J`.
-Note that this implies that the first, partial, line of the gap must contain a comment starting at `J`.
+Note that this implies that the first, partial, line of the gap must contain a comment aligned at `J`.

-Intuitively, a pseudo-joins acts as a kind of "place holder" for the text that follows that the pseudo-join, and a pseudo-join comments can be seen as "postponing" the join.
+Visually, the pseudo-join's comments looks like "place holders" for the text that follows the pseudo-join.

-Intuitively, a pseudo-join is equivalent to a horizontal gap if both of them position the text which follows them at the same column location.
+Intuitively, a pseudo-join is equivalent to a horizontal gap if the text which follows both of them is aligned at the same column location.
 More formally,
 a pseudo-join is **equivalent** to a horizontal gap, if the join column of the pseudo-join is the column location